hashicorp-services/tfm/site/docs/code/future.md

     Please reach out to one of our listed [contact methods](#contacts) to get involved.

-The following is how we want to continue to evolve `tfm` if it were to be used in an official tool during a professional service offering to migrate customer's TFE to TFC.
+Depending on time and pipeline, we do hope we can continue to progress this project to provide value to our customers.